If you have an unspent criminal conviction, you may need to declare it to us when we make you an offer that you wish to accept.

 - the sentence you received

 You can also voluntarily declare a conviction at any time before accepting an offer if you want to know whether it's likely to affect your admission.
-If you are voluntarily declaring a conviction, please state this in your email.
+If you’re voluntarily declaring a conviction, please state this in your email.

 If we don’t consider your conviction to be relevant, we’ll let you know and no record will be kept of the declaration.

-Once we have the information we need, we will carry out a risk assessment.
-We will then either:
+Once we have the information we need, we’ll carry out a risk assessment.
+We’ll then either:

 - Confirm your offer with no changes or additional restrictions.